 Workplace harassment is illegal in Japan, and foreign workers have the same legal protections as Japanese workers.
 Yet many SSW workers and other foreign employees endure abuse silently because they don't know their rights, fear retaliation, or worry about visa consequences.
 This guide gives you a complete picture of what counts as harassment, your legal rights, what evidence to gather, where to report, and how to protect your visa status during a dispute.

-If you are currently experiencing workplace harassment, the most important first steps are: start documenting everything in writing immediately, and contact a free multilingual consultation hotline for advice (Yorisoi Hotline 0120-279-338, free in 14 languages).
+If you are currently experiencing workplace harassment, the most important first steps are: start documenting everything in writing immediately, and contact a free multilingual consultation hotline for advice (Yorisoi Hotline 0120-279-338, free; press 2 for foreign-language support (about 10 languages, limited schedule)).
 You do not have to handle this alone.

 Until relatively recently, Japan had limited specific laws against workplace harassment beyond general civil law remedies.
 Major reforms in the past decade have established explicit prohibitions:

-All employers in Japan, regardless of size, must: have a clear anti-harassment policy, designate a contact point for complaints, properly investigate complaints, take corrective action against harassers, and protect complainants from retaliation.
+Since April 2022, all employers in Japan, regardless of size (including SMEs), must: have a clear anti-harassment policy, designate a contact point for complaints, properly investigate complaints, take corrective action against harassers, and protect complainants from retaliation.
+(Large employers were already covered from June 2020.)

 Foreign workers have the same legal protection as Japanese workers under all of these laws.
 Your nationality, visa status, or Japanese language ability does not reduce your rights.